 What Features to Look For in Data Pipeline Tools

-If you’re still unsure of which products to choose, here is a list of the features to look for in the best data pipeline tools.
+If you’re still unsure of which products to choose from, here is a list of the features to look for in when selecting a data pipeline tool.

-1. Data Sources Supported: Choose a tool that will let you connect with numerous data sources.
+1. Data Sources Supported: Choose a tool that will let you connect with numerous sources for your data.
 You also need to consider support for the various sources you might need in the future.

-2. Easy Data Replication: Your chosen data pipeline tool should make it easy for you to intuitively build your business pipeline and create your infrastructure in the shortest time possible.
+2. Easy Data Replication: Your chosen pipeline should make it easy for you to intuitively build your business pipeline and create your infrastructure in the shortest time possible.

 3. Data Reliability: The tool should accurately transfer and load data with no errors or dropped packets.